 Are you facing criminal charges for attempted murder?
 Murder is one of the most serious crimes in Illinois, and an attempt to commit this crime will not be taken lightly.
 You have the ability to fight the criminal charges against you, and the Kostopoulos Law Group can help.
-Call our Chicago criminal defense attorneys today to schedule a free consultation and learn more.
+Call our Chicago attempted murder attorney Gus Kostopoulos today to schedule a free consultation.
+Gus is a former prosecutor with over 18 years experience.
 We will review your case, determine the best strategy for your defense, and explain your rights.

 What is Attempted Murder?

 In Illinois, it is a crime to attempt to kill another person.
 What constitutes an attempt?
 Illinois law defines an “attempt” in 720 ILCS 5/8-4 as committing: